linool/clirnews/README.md

 ## Code Repository for Thesis `Fairness-Aware Multilingual Information Retrieval`

-This repository contains the code for my master thesis.
+This repository contains the code for my master thesis at the University of Stavanger in June 2024.
 It includes a conda environment file (`environment.yml`), this README file, and three folders: `indexers`, `experiments`, and `demo`.

 ## Repository Structure